notaryproject/.github/CONTRIBUTING.md

 ## Contributing Workflow

 PR are always welcome, even if they only contain small fixes like typos or a few lines of code.
-If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.
+If there will be a significant effort, please document it as an issue and get a discussion going before starting to work on it.-

 Please submit a PR broken down into small changes bit by bit.
 A PR consisting of a lot of features and code changes may be hard to review.
 It is recommended to submit PRs in an incremental fashion.